steverydz/steverydz.github.io/about.md

 ---
 layout: page
 title: About
+description: About Steve Rydz, a web developer, photographer and musician
 ---

 Hi, my name is Steve and this is my personal website.
 Here I write about all kinds of subjects but primarily topics relating to web development, photography and music.